Piyush-Project-X/Cloud-Migration-and-Modernization-Project-Using-AWS-and-Google-Cloud/README.md

 **Cloud Computing Project using AWS and Google Cloud**

-*Please note: Due to confidentiality, I cannot share the code for this project developed for a local business.
+*Please note: Due to confidentiality, I cannot share the code for this project developed for a reason.
 However, I have provided a comprehensive explanation of my work and methodologies.*

 ## Objective